blacknon/lssh/provider/README.md

 Each provider is a standalone executable that communicates with `lssh` over JSON via stdin/stdout.

+A single provider implementation may support one capability or multiple capabilities.
+For example, one executable may expose only `inventory`, while another may expose both `inventory` and `connecter`.

 ## Design Overview

 The provider layer exists to keep `lssh` itself small while allowing environment-specific behavior to be added outside the core commands.